 - An anatomical wide toe box shape.

-- A thin flexible sole (though sometimes I go for a thick sole for weather protection/durability)
+- A flexible sole (sometimes I go for a thick sole for weather protection/durability, other times I like a lot of ground feel)

 - Durable materials